2020 Copa Libertadores final: Summary

 The most memorable moment is the last 8 minutes of added time in the second half.
-Santos manager, Cuca, was sent off at 90+6th minute for hassling the ball to delay Palmeiras' throw-in.
+The Santos manager, Cuca, was sent off at 90+6th minute for hassling the ball to delay Palmeiras' throw-in.
 The only goal of the game came in the 9th minute of second-half stoppage time, from substitute Breno Lopes, scoring with a looping header to the top right corner of the net from seven yards out after a cross from the right by Rony.